The Most Iconic San Francisco Food Experiences

 Julia Child once dined at Tu Lan, or so the story goes according to the excerpt from legendary San Francisco newspaper columnist Herb Caen, which is scratchily reproduced on the front of the restaurant’s menus.
 But this no-frills Vietnamese restaurant doesn’t need a celebrity chef endorsement as far as we’re concerned (and the city agrees: Tu Lan was just added to the San Francisco Legacy Business Registry).
-The food here is outstanding—from the fried fish in ginger sauce to the shatter-crisp fried imperial rolls, bursting with well-spiced pork.
+The food here is outstanding—from the Fried Fish in ginger sauce to the shatter-crisp Fried Imperial Rolls, bursting with well-spiced pork.
 Over-order and turn your leftovers into fried rice the next day.

-How to order: Seating is available on a first-come basis.
-Order delivery here, and takeout here.
+How to book: Seating is available on a first-come basis.
+Order delivery on Postmates, and takeout online.

-A longtime industry favorite thanks to its late hours—in San Francisco, it can be challenging to find a good meal after 10 pm—Nopa feels, to so many, like so much more than a restaurant.
+A longtime industry favorite thanks to its pre-pandemic late hours—in San Francisco, it can be challenging to find a good meal after 10 pm—Nopa feels, to so many, like so much more than a restaurant.
 It’s a community hub, an institution, a place for special occasions, and a place to drop in for a cocktail and a burger at midnight.
 And the food, from the aforementioned burger (salty, rare, perfect) to the tender-brined pork chop or the house-smoked trout atop thick slices of bread or the unctuous bolognese (and don’t even get us started on brunch… that French toast!) is basically perfect.
 Nopa is the kind of restaurant that always seems to be exactly what you want, when you want it.
-And while there’s no bad time of day to dine there, late night dinners have a special kind of magic about them.
-Their takeout game was a bright spot throughout the pandemic, not to mention the introduction of their Morroccan-spiced fried chicken.
-But there’s no comparison to being back in that dining room, with the evening light slanting through the windows, and the sounds of the city coming back to life all around.
-The restaurant plans to reopen their dining room for fully-capacity indoor dining as of July 6.
+And while there’s no bad time of day to dine there, late-night dinners have a special kind of magic about them.
+Their takeout game was a bright spot throughout the pandemic, not to mention the introduction of their Moroccan-Spiced Fried Chicken.
+But there’s no comparison to being back in that dining room, with the evening light slanting through the windows, and the sounds of the city all around.

-How to order: Nopa is open for indoor and outdoor dining.
-Make a reservation here.
+How to book: Nopa is open for indoor and outdoor dining.
+Make a reservation online.

 Eat a late-night Mission burrito